telerik/reporting-docs/quickstart/displaying-reports-in-winforms-report-viewer.md

 1. Prerequisite: Create a Telerik Report by using the Report Designer integrated in Visual Studio -               [How To: Use the Report Wizard to create a Band Report]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/band-report-wizard/how-to-use-the-report-wizard-to-create-a-band-report%}).

 1. Select __File | New | Project__  from the Visual Studio File menu.
 Select the __Windows Application__                project, give it a name and location.
-Verify that the targeted .NET framework version is .NET4+, Full profile as Client profile is not supported.
+Verify that the targeted.NET framework version is.NET4+, Full profile as Client profile is not supported.
 Click the OK button to close the dialog.

   ![](images/QuickStart034.png)